Fatimah bint Asad

-Fatima bint Asad (فَاطِمَة بِنْت أَسَد DIN c.
-555–626 CE) was the wife of Abu Talib and the mother of their son Ali ibn Abi Talib.

-Fatima bint Asad and her husband, Abu Talib, acted as the Prophet's adopted parents for fifteen years, after Muhammad had lost his mother when he was six (his father had died before he was born).
-Years later, Muhammad repaid the love he had received from Fatima bint Asad by adopting Ali, Fatima's youngest child, as his son.
+Fatimah bint Asad (فَاطِمَة بِنْت أَسَد DIN c.
+555–626 CE) was the wife of Abu Talib and the mother of their son Ali.
+Fatimah bint Asad and her husband, Abu Talib, acted as the Prophet's adopted parents for fifteen years, after Muhammad had lost his mother when he was six.
+His father died before he was born.
+Years later, Muhammad reciprocated the love he had received from Fatimah bint Asad by taking in her son, Ali, and raising him as his own.

-Giving birth to Ali is recorded as a miraculous event in the life of Fatima bint Asad by both Shias and Sunnis.
+Both Shia and Sunni sources report that Ali was the only person born inside the Kaaba, the holiest site in Islam.
 (Note: For a Sunni source see Shah Wali ullah Muhadis Dehalvi, Izala Tul Khulafa, trans.
 Ishtiaq Ahmed, Vol. 4 (Karachi: Qadeemi Kutubkhana), pp. 405–6; also see Ibn al-Sabbagh al-Maliki, al-Fusul al-Muhimmah fi Ma'rifat al-A'immah, Ch.
 1, p.
 13; famous Arab historian and geographer al-Masudi also verifies this in his highly acclaimed book, Muroojudh-Dhahab was Madain al-Jawahar (The Meadows of Gold and Mines of Gems), Vol. 2, p.
 76.)
-According to some traditions, the Kaaba's wall split open in order for Fatima to go in the house and give birth to her son, Ali.

-After Muhammad's wife, Khadija bint Khuwaylid, Fatima bint Asad was the second woman who entered the fold of Islam.
-Ali ibn Abi Talib was given the name of Haydar, meaning lion, by his mother.
+According to the traditional account, Fatimah bint Asad entered the Kaaba while she was pregnant and went into labor there.
+She remained inside the sanctuary for several days, after which she gave birth to Ali inside the Kaaba.
+Shia sources particularly emphasize this event as a unique distinction of Ali, while Sunni also mention the event.
+After Muhammad's first wife, Khadija, Fatimah bint Asad was the second woman who entered the fold of Islam.
+Ali was given the name of Haydar, meaning Lion, by his mother.
+She is buried in Baqi Cemetery, Medina.

 Ancestry

-Fatima bint Asad was the wife of Abu Talib, who was Muhammad's uncle.
+Fatimah bint Asad was the wife of Abu Talib, who was Muhammad's uncle.
 She was the daughter of Asad ibn Hashim and Fatima bint Qays, hence a member of the Hashim clan of the Quraysh.

-The maternal grandfather of Muhammad's wife Khadija bint Khuwaylid, Za'ida ibn al-Asamm ibn Rawaha, was the cousin of Fatima's mother.
+The maternal grandfather of Muhammad's wife Khadija, Za'ida ibn al-Asamm ibn Rawaha, was the cousin of Fatimah's mother.